BlueDrink9/keeb_snakeskin/README.md

 edges into the carrycase for a unibody angle, or clip the board onto the top as a tenting mechanism.
 * Strap loop on carrycase as a handle or to attach to a bag.
+* Wrist wrest that magnetically snap to the case.
+* Folding hinge join between the two halves, similar to the [Leaf fold](https://www.reddit.com/r/ErgoMechKeyboards/comments/1g9hv4a/introducing_leaf_fold_an_ultra_portable_keyboard/)
+* Insets/holes under case to sit rubber feet in.
+(You can still use them currently, but they stick out of the bottom and may not be as stable.)
+This feature would probably be configured with a list of angles to place the holes at around the case edge (as well as hole diameter and depth, and maybe distance from the case edge).
+Subtracting holes from the final case would be quite easy to do manually from the .step output, so if you need this feature, you can probably do it yourself.
+* Standoffs to screw in PCB --- I'm not likely to do this (at least certainly not automatically generating them from the PCB holes).
+This would be easy to add yourself from the .step output in another program like freecad, if you really need these.

 > See anything you like?
 Open an issue and express interest